Road Hazard Warranty Terms and Conditions

 - A tire that is damaged/failed due to rapid or irregular wear.

-- A tire that is damaged/failed due to wear from worn mechanical components on the vehicle.
+- A tire that is damaged/failed due to wear from worn or improperly - adjusted or -maintained mechanical components on the vehicle.

 - Tires transferred from the vehicle on which they were originally installed.

 - Loss of time, inconvenience, loss of use of vehicle or consequential damage except where and to the extent prohibited by law.

 - Have the air pressure in your tires checked by a tire professional as least once a month.
 Serious injury may result from tire failure due to under- inflation.